faradey/madock/README.md

 ## Description
 `madock` is a local Docker-based environment that allows you to run Magento2 projects.
-This project is written on Golang and it is distributed under a MIT License.
+This project is written on Golang, and it is distributed under a MIT License.

 ## Key Features
 * Automatic project setup